FixedEffects/InteractiveFixedEffectModels.jl/README.md

 4. avoid the creation of a matrix N x T, which may use a lot of memory

-An alternative for issue 1 is the the EM algorithm, which replaces iteratively missing values by the predicted values from the factor model until convergence.
-In my experience however, the EM algorithm is generally slower to converge.

 ## Syntax
 - The first argument of `fit` is an object of type `PanelFactorModel`.
-An object of type `PanelFactorModel` can be constructed by specifying the id variable, the time variable, and the factor dimension in the dataframe.
+Such an object `PanelFactorModel` can be constructed by specifying the id variable, the time variable, and the factor dimension in the dataframe.
 Both the id and time variable must be of type `PooledDataVector`.

 	```julia
 	using RDatasets, DataFrames, PanelFactorModels